mstuttgart/dotfiles/README.md

 ## Install

-The `install.sh` script automatize the setup of my workstation installing all libs that I use in my development.
+The `install.sh` script automatize the setup of my workstation installing all libs that I use in my setup.

 ```
 ./install.sh